Roswell Park Comprehensive Cancer Center has received the following certifications, designations and awards:

 Partnership for Patients

-Roswell Park participates in the Partnership for Patients, which is a group of 3,700 participating hospitals that focus on making care safer for their patients.
+Roswell Park participates in the Partnership for Patients, which is a group of 4,000 participating hospitals that focus on making care safer for their patients.
 This group shares best practices to help participating hospitals attempt to decrease things such as, adverse drug events, Catheter-Associated Urinary Tract Infections, Central Line Blood Stream Infections, Injuries from Falls and Pressure Ulcers, among others.
-The Partnership is looking for this collaboration to decrease preventable hospital acquired conditions by 40 percent by the end of 2013 when comparing to 2010.
+The Partnership is looking for this collaboration to decrease preventable hospital acquired conditions by 20 percent by the end of 2017 when compared to 2014.